 Cherry Clafoutis (Clafouti)

 Rustic and easy to prepare, this French country dessert puffs up impressively before it collapses into a soft, custardy pancake.
 This classic version is studded with sweet cherries, though other stone fruits, like apricots, can be used.
-While it’s usually served as a dessert, you can enjoy them for breakfast, too.
+While clafoutis is usually served as a dessert, you can enjoy it for breakfast, too.

 Game plan: If you feel like being authentic, don’t pit the cherries.
 Leaving the cherries whole keeps them from leaking their juices.
 And the pits are said to add a hint of almond flavor—just be careful where you bite!

-This recipe was featured as part of our Summer Ingredients.
+This recipe was featured as part of our Summer Ingredients photo gallery.

 - Butter, for coating the pan